tlswg/tls13-spec/draft-ietf-tls-tls13.md

 the HelloRetryRequest into a "cookie" extension in the new ClientHello.
 Clients MUST NOT use cookies in their initial ClientHello in subsequent connections.

+When a server is operating statelessly it may receive an unprotected record of type change_cipher_spec between the first and second ClientHello (see
+{{Record Protocol}}).
+Since the server is not storing any state this will appear as if it were the first message to be received.
+Servers operating statelessly MUST ignore these records.

 ###  Signature Algorithms

 TLS 1.3 provides two extensions for indicating which signature